 FBS Deposit – Fixed Rate

 FBS offers a fixed rate for deposits if you are from Indonesia or Nigeria.
 This rate is fixed at 10,000 IDR or 400 NGN for 1 USD and is another reason the broker is popular in many areas of the world.

-Let’s also take a look at the available FBS withdrawal methods and any fees that may apply.
+Let’s also take a look at the withdrawal features of FBS.

 For withdrawals, FBS makes all of the same methods available.
 This means you can choose from wire transfers, credit cards, and eWallet methods the same as with deposit methods.